DonAurelio/cloud-heroku/README.md

 "IPAddress": "172.17.0.2",
         "IPAddress": "172.17.0.2",
 ```

+Request the admin for the secrects.sh file needed to run this application

 Please place that IP Address on the **secrets.sh** file needed to run the project. **IMPORTANT: THIS PROJECT DOES NOT HAVE THE secrets.sh file SO YOU NEED TO ASK FOR IT TO THE ADMIN OF THIS PROJECT.
 THE SECRECTS FILE CONTAIN CONFIGURATION INFORMATION NEEDED FOR THE PROJECT TO RUN PROPERLY SUCH US DATABASE PASSWORDS, THE PROJECT SECURITY KEY, EMAIL USERNAME AND PASSWD, ETC.**